CodingBroskis/Incomputent/_posts/2017-08-19-como-quase-cai-num-golpe-no-facebook-e-como-desviar-deles.md

 twitter_text: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 introduction: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 ---
+There are a many computer science/ programming sources online.
+So many that it becomes a hassle to filter through and decide where to spend your time.
+Hopefully, this blog will serve as a reliable source that compiles quality resources to something meaningful.
+HOWEVER, I am far from being an expert -- I'm actually in the process of learning as well.
+I am currently studying computer science and thought logging my journey in the curriculum would be helpful for not only me, but others who are seeking to start learning as well.
+Being that I am a novice, there are some obvious benefits and drawbacks that come with the blog.
+One of those benefits is I'll not assume much out of you and expect you make quantum leaps in logic.
+Unfortunately, a drawback would be I am a novice, so I likely will not possess the full depth of understanding, but I'll always point you all to some stellar resources to expand upon your level of understanding.

+The site will be divided into programming and computer science.
+The programming section will provide tutorials on working with programming languages such as Python, C++, Java, and more.
+The computer science section will provide tutorials on concepts in computer science such as data structures and machine learning.
+I'll aim to post on a weekly basis.

 Cas sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia quam venenatis vestibulum.
 Sed posuere consectetur est at lobortis.
 Cras mattis consectetur purus sit amet fermentum.